-The Authority's Responsibilities
+The Authority's and the Group's Responsibilities

-The Authority is required:
+The Authority and the Group are required:

 - i.
 To make arrangements for the proper administration of its financial affairs and to secure that one of its officers has the responsibility for the administration of those affairs.
 In this Authority, the officer is the Head of Resources; - ii.
 To manage its affairs to secure economic, efficient and effective use of resources and safeguard its assets; and - iii.
 To approve the Statement of Accounts.